livepeer/docs/docs/source/broadcasting.md

 The following instructions assume that you have followed the installation instructions and [have the node running](node.html).

+Note: make sure you have deposited tokens if you are running in onchain mode.

 ## Broadcast Using livepeer_cli

 Start livepeer_cli